WLKO: WLYT

+WLKO

 On July 2, 2012, at midnight, WLYT changed its format to adult hits, branded as "102.9 The Lake".
 The final song on "Lite" was "Far Away" by Nickelback, while the first song on the "Lake" was "Father of Mine" by Everclear.

-Steve Geofferies, operations manager for the Charlotte cluster of station owner Clear Channel, said, "If it was a hit song, we’re going to play it," explaining that the format was based on WARH in St. Louis, and more "tempo-oriented" than nearby WSMW.
+Steve Geofferies, operations manager for the Charlotte cluster of station owner Clear Channel, said, "If it was a hit song, we're going to play it," explaining that the format was based on WARH in St. Louis, and more "tempo-oriented" than nearby WSMW.
 The name "Lake" meant "fun, unique, connecting with friends and families.
-That’s life on the lake," specifically Lake Norman and Lake Wylie.
-The playlist was 4000 songs compared to 400 for a typical station.
-Also, the station would not have DJs, meaning morning host Heather Flynn and Phil Harris were let go.
+That's life on the lake," specifically Lake Norman and Lake Wylie.
+The playlist was 4,000 songs compared to 400 for a typical station.
+Also, the station would not have DJs.
+That meant morning hosts Heather Flynn and Phil Harris were let go.
 On July 9, 2012, WLYT changed its call letters to WLKO to go with the "Lake" branding.

 The format change delivered immediate results.
 While WLYT ranked 15th with 3 percent share of the total audience in its final ratings report, WLKO was ranked 7th with five percent share in its first one.
 After two years, WLKO was up 52 percent to 4th place for the most successful format change in the market in 25 years.
-As of 2016, the playlist primarily features hit music from the 1970s and 1980s, with occasional 1990s and 2000s music played; with this, the station more closely resembles a classic hits station than the adult hits format the station started out with, though the "We Play Anything" slogan is still promoted.
+The playlist primarily features hit music from the 1970s, 80s and 90s with some 2000s music played.
+With this, the station more closely resembles a classic hits station than the adult hits format the station started out with, though the "We Play Anything" slogan is still promoted.

-On September 16, 2014, WLKO's owners Clear Channel Communications officially changed their name to iHeartMedia.
+On September 16, 2014, WLKO's owners Clear Channel Communications officially changed its name to iHeartMedia, Inc.